KephaSher/AI-Prom-Date/README.md

 2. Clone this repository and install `requirements.txt` with ```pip install -r requirements.txt```.
 3. Install [VTube Studios](https://denchisoft.com/) (You'll need a Steam account for this).
 4. Get your OpenAI API setup by going [here](https://platform.openai.com/api-keys).
 You'll need to create an account for OpenAI, and then create your key.
 5. Get Google Cloud's Text to Speech JSON Credentials.
+Will expand below.
 6. Get Loopback for audio piping (any audio piping software works, but I'm using Loopback because it's the easiest).
 You do have to pay a hefty price for it though.
+Will expand below.
-7. Get OBS to stream VTube Studios and add captions
+7. Get OBS to stream VTube Studios and add captions.
+Depending on your preference, or if you want to project OBS to a monitor, OBS has the power to tweak the displays.
+Will expand below.

 ## Initializing Google Cloud Text to Speech
-9. First create an account and then make a new project [here](https://console.cloud.google.com/welcome/new?hl=en).
+1. First create an account and then make a new project [here](https://console.cloud.google.com/welcome/new?hl=en).
-10.
-11.